The Healthy Mothers Workplace Coalition of San Francisco Honors UCSF

-The San Francisco Healthy Mothers Workplace Coalition recently honored the UC San Francisco Lactation Accommodation Program with the 2016 Healthy Mothers Workplace Award.
-Photographed from left to right are Caroline Wick, Lactation Program Coordinator at UCSF and representatives from UCSF Women’s Health including Verndean Tortorelli, Joanne De Leon and Irene Flores.
+The San Francisco Healthy Mothers Workplace Coalition recently honored UC San Francisco with the 2017 Healthy Mothers Workplace Award.

-The university’s lactation program has been operating under Campus Life Services Family Services for the past 16 months.
-It supports nursing mothers who continue to breastfeed after returning to work or school by providing a network of over 40 lactation rooms on nine campuses and web-based information.
+The university’s lactation program has been operating under Campus Life Services Family Services for more than two years.
+It supports nursing mothers who continue to breastfeed after returning to work or school by providing a network of more than 47 lactation rooms on nine campuses along with web-based information.

-Caroline Wick, Lactation Program Coordinator at UCSF, said the program has achieved much progress in the last year and a half.
+Caroline Wick, Lactation Program coordinator at UCSF, said the program has achieved much progress over the past two years.

 Kirrane said UCSF is elevating the standard for how great employers provide services to working mothers.
 “UCSF is a leader in creating accommodations for nursing mothers and these awards reflect the commitment we have to our employees and students.”

 Photographed above, from left to right, are: San Francisco City Supervisor Katy Tang; Emily Murase, the executive director of the San Francisco Department on the Status of Women; and UCSF employees Bertina Lee, Renee Tavares, Ian Navarro, Irene Flores, Caroline Wick, Suzie Kirrane, and Verndean Tortorelli.
 All of the UCSF representatives are from the National Center of Excellence in Women’s Health and Women’s Health Resource Center, with the exception of Kirrane and Wick, who represent the Campus Life Services Lactation Accommodation Program.

 For more information, visit the Lactation Accommodation Program.